gmu04/SwiftUIPreviews/README.md

 # XcodePreviews

-It is demo app for presenting SwiftUI PreviewProvider's capabilities.
+It is a demo app for presenting different uses of SwiftUI's PreviewProvider.